 Kelab Alami Tanjung Kupang

-Dr Serina is also Adjunct Assistant Professor at the National University of Singapore where she teaches Environmental Politics under the Department of Southeast Asian Studies, and is Malaysia’s Ambassador for Citizen Science Asia.
+Dr Serina Rahman is Malaysia’s Ambassador for Citizen Science Asia and was recently highlighted as a Channel News Asia Climate Warrior.
 She is an Iskandar Malaysia Social Hero Award Winner for Environmental Protection (2014) and has numerous academic, institutional and other publications under her varied fields of research.

 Contact Dr Serina to learn more about: